HandsOnDataViz/book/map/socrata/README.md

 ![](SocrataMap12.png)

 Visualizations created in the Socrata platform produce HTML iframe codes, which allows you to embed the dataviz in your own website.
-Select the Embed tab to view and copy the code code.
-See chapter in this book on [how to embed a dataviz iframe code in your website[(../../embed/README.md).
+Select the Embed tab to view and copy the code.
+Then go to the [Embed on the Web](../../embed) chapters in this book.

 ![](SocrataMap13.jpg)